-If your room has one of the below pictured access points, connect your computer’s network cable into any of the four wired sockets on the side of the access point (white box with three hexagons on it).
+If your room has one of the below pictured access points, connect your computer’s network cable into any of the four wired sockets on the bottom of the access point.

 Open a web browser and type in ‘example.com’ (yes actually type example.com) and you will be re-directed to a registration page.

 Click the link below ‘SSO Balliol College Account Holders’ and follow the on-screen instructions.

 Your computer needs to have its network address set to ‘Automatic’ or ‘DHCP’ to get the screen above, and private MAC addressing must be disabled.
 This is standard for most computers.

 You must have set up your Single Sign On (University email account access: SSO - see below) and have set up a remote access password to be able to connect to the wireless networks.
 There are four Wireless SSIDs broadcast in Balliol:

 - Eduroam: University-provided network for use with computers and mobile devices for use by anyone in an academic institution who has set up Eduroam access.
 Login via: SSO* + remote access password.
 Instructions can be found via central IT help pages.

 - University-provided network for use with VPN software.
 Not suitable for mobile devices.
 Login via SSO + remote access password + VPN client.

 - University-provided network for Academic Visitors (OWL-visitor).
 Your passwords are distributed by your conference organisers.
 Login via time-limited credentials.

-- Guest: In-house system for College guests.
+- Balliol Guest: In-house system for College guests.
 Login via: time-limited password.

 Single Sign On (SSO)